optional-is/What-I-did-today/README.md

 db.create_all()

+Then on the shell prompt:

+python app.py db update

 These two commands will build the database for you.

 You can automatically deploy this code to Heroku by clicking the button